Undefined1133/GMDProject/Readme.md

 This project is a try to make a game similar to my childhood game Metin2.
-Even though i loved a lot, this game had one of the issues that almost all MMORPGs had, its the fact that they are P2W
+Even though i loved a lot, this game had one of the issues that almost all MMORPGs had, its the fact that they are P2W.
+In the end it did not end up looking even close to Metin2 :D.

 Link to my video presentation - https://youtu.be/dDpWb0hznpE